Phyllis Bardeau: Biography

 She worked on standardizing the Seneca syllabary.
 She also collaborated with Wallace Chafe on his English–Seneca Dictionary.

-In 1990 she returned to the Allegany Reservation, where she now works on writing, research and documentation of the Seneca Language, and providing support for Seneca Language programs there.
+In 1990 she returned to the Allegany Reservation, where she worked on writing, research and documentation of the Seneca Language, and provided support for Seneca Language programs there.

+Bardeau died on September 1, 2023, at the age of 89.

 Publications

-Bardeau is the author of several books on Seneca Language and culture.
+Bardeau was the author of several books on Seneca Language and culture.